 The pandemic – accompanied by social isolation, uncertain futures and, in some cases, financial hardship – has taken its toll on our psychological well-being.
 With Maybelline signing mental health advocate Storm Reid last week and Maltesers talking openly about post-partum depression, mental health is currently a huge focus for brands.

-Mental health can be a tricky topic for marketers to get right.
+Mental health marketing can be a tricky topic to get right.
 You might remember the widely-criticized Burger King campaign from 2018, which was accused of capitalizing on mental illness to sell burgers.

 The world has changed since then, and consumers seem more receptive to brands speaking out about a once-taboo topic.
 In this article, we explore how three leading brands kicked off 2021 with powerful campaigns promoting mental wellbeing.